Integrating SharePoint with Salesforce: A Comprehensive Guide for Techies

 In order to access external files and folders, we need to provide the Files Connect permission to the user, for that we will make permission set and assign it to concerned user.

-So, the below steps would be necessary: Setup -> Permission Sets -> New -> System Permissions -> Enable Files Connect Cloud -> Manage Assignments -> Add Assignment -> Select User -> Assign
+Setup -> Permission Sets -> New -> System Permissions -> Enable Files Connect Cloud -> Manage Assignments -> Add Assignment -> Select User -> Assign

 After creating permission set go to System Permissions and enable “Files Connect Cloud”